Mobile Credential selected as winning entry ahead of other market verticals

 Transact Mobile Credential is also supported on all NFC-enabled Transact-manufactured reader hardware and third-party access control, vending, and printing readers that support NFC.

 Moving forward with Transact Mobile Credential

-The NFC Forum win for Transact marks the second recognition for the Transact Mobile Credential, following a CNP Award win for best e-commerce platform in June.
+The NFC Forum win for Transact marks the second cross-market recognition for the company this year, following a CNP Award win in June for best e-commerce platform.
 Both awards pitted Transact Campus against companies from a broad range of other verticals beyond higher education.